jgentes/angular-knowtify/README.md

-# Tracking Events and Pageviews with Segment.io (http://segment.io)
+# Angular support for Knowtify InBox (http://www.knowtify.io/)

-## How-to use it?
+## How do I use it?

 Follow these steps:

-1) Add the service to your angular js app module:
+1) Add the service to your Angular app module:

 ```
-var app = angular.module('myapp', ['segmentio']) {
+var app = angular.module('myapp', ['knowtify']) {
     ...
 });
 ```

-2) Now just have analytics to be injected in your controller.
+2) Inject the Knowtify service into your controller:

 ```
-function myCtrl($rootScope, $scope, $http, segmentio) {
+function myCtrl($rootScope, $scope, $http, knowtify) {
     ...
 };
 ```

-3) Call any method documented here: https://segment.io/libraries/analytics.js
+3) Call any method documented here: http://api.knowtify.io/docs/sending-alerts-to-inbox

 ```
 segmentio.identify($scope.user.id, {